Fall-Back/Patterns/Page/README.md

         /* --| Other stuff |--------------------------------------------------------------------- */
         /*
-            What follows is a mix of markup patterns and attributes to to help provide a more reasonable fallback - it's unconventional, so leave it out if you like.
+            What follows is a mix of markup patterns and attributes to help provide a more reasonable fallback - it's unconventional, so leave it out if you like.
         */